jensettl/Modern-Javascript-Course/docs/index.md

 # Modern JavaScript (Complete Guide)

 This is the documentation for the course "[Modern JavaScript (Complete Guide)](https://www.udemy.com/course/modern-javascript-from-novice-to-ninja/)" on Udemy.
-To keep it simple, the documentation was created in German.

 ## Setting up the Environment